 You can change the value in the Posted field without posting or unposting the document.
 All you have to do is change the field value and write a document.
 This can result in an unposted document with records.
 Note that if the Posted field is changed this way, the Posting() and UndoPosting() handlers are not called.
 These handlers accompany explicitly initiated posting and unposting processes, and not the fact that the Posted field was changed.

 Document records can be created outside the document posting.
-Moreover, they can be created by an object other that the document.
+Moreover, they can be created by an object other than the document.
 To this end, all you have to do is write a set of register records with a filter by this document.

 This default methodology is the simplest way to manage a document and its records in the scenario when a document contains information on a certain event that took place at the enterprise, and the records reflect these events in various accounting records.
 If the RegisterRecordsDeletion property is set to AutoDelete in the document's metadata, the existing records are deleted automatically before posting or during unposting.
-Therefore, if a standard methodology is used, the developer only needs to implement creation of new records in the Posting() handler.
+Therefore, if a standard methodology is used, the developer only needs to implement the creation of new records in the Posting() handler.

 The Posted field and the posting process only make sense for documents that can be posted (those that have the Post property in the metadata set to Enable).
 Some documents should never be posted.
 They have the Post property set to Disable in the metadata.
 These are, for instance, documents that do not affect accounting records in any way.
 In addition, documents that are meant for manual entering of records should never be posted either.
 These documents will have records, but you do not have to divide such documents into posted and unposted ones.
 This is due to the fact that all information (attributes and records) is entered when the document is entered, without distinguishing between the initial information and that obtained during posting.